Embracing agile strategy

 Waterfall vs. agile strategy

-The traditional ("waterfall") strategies are made as if we are to escape from Grimpen Mire, where we only know the first and the last step.
+The traditional ("waterfall") strategies are made as if we are to escape from Grimpen Mire, where we only know the first and the last steps.
 So, we jump into the unknown driven by intuition and stay on a predefined course unless drowning.

 We revisit these strategies annually, sometimes to declare the end of the current course.
 Then we start a new cycle still favoring the certainty and accuracy of underlying assumptions.